Renewable Heat Incentive and RHPP

 b.
 There has also been support of around £15 million for households through the Renewable Heat Incentive Premium Payments.

 2. The second phase of the RHI scheme will see it expanded to include more technologies as well as support for households.
-This transition is proposed to happen in Spring 2014.
+This transition is proposed to happen in Spring 2014, but details of what the scheme will involve have already been announced – they are available on our Renewable Heat Incentive page.

 - How do I apply for a Renewable Heat Premium Payment?